 By H\"older's and Young's inequalities, we have

-where the last inequality is obtained by utilizing Theorem \ref{1/3trick}: for every cube $3Q$, there exists a $t\in \{0,1/3\}^n$ and a cube $P\in\mathscr{D}^t$ such that $Q\subset P$ and $\ell(P)\leqslant 6\thinspace \ell(Q)$.
+where the last inequality is obtained by utilizing Theorem \ref{1/3trick}: for every cube $3Q$, there exists a $t\in \{0,1/3\}^n$ and a cube $P\in\mathscr{D}_t$ such that $Q\subset P$ and $\ell(P)\leqslant 6\thinspace \ell(Q)$.
 Since the sizes of $3Q$ and $P$ are comparable, the number of different cubes $3Q$ contained in the same cube $P$ must be finite, and this is the reason for the validity of the last inequality.
 For simplicity in the later part of the proof, we relabel the cubes $P$ as $Q$ and have

 For each $t$, we are going to dominate the dyadic sum by a sum over a corresponding sparse family of cubes.
-For every $k\in\mathbb{Z}$, let $\{Q_{k,j}\}_j$ be a collection of disjoint cubes from $\mathscr{D}_t$ that are maximal w.r.t.
+For every $k\in\mathbb{Z}$, let $\{Q_{k,j}\}_j$ be a collection of disjoint cubes from $\mathscr{D}_t$ that are maximal with respect to

 Define $E_{k,j}=Q_{k,j}\setminus\bigcup_iQ_{k+1,i}$.
 The family $\{E_{k,j}\}_{k,j}$ is pair-wise disjoint.
 Furthermore, let $P$ denote an immediate dyadic parent of $Q_{k,j}$, by the maximality of $Q_{k,j}$ and $Q_{k+1,i}$ we have